hangalice2156/Programming_Language_Homework/HW1_F74056328/Readme.md

     - the following input is the content in the list.

 - code explain:

-    -first of all, we need a `single` function to judge if a list contains only one atom
+    - first of all, we need a `single` function to judge if a list contains only one atom.

         - the `consp` funcion is used to judge if the input is a `Cons` object

-            * if yes, then check if the sequence contains only 1 atom, and return the result.
+            - if yes, then check if the sequence contains only 1 atom, and return the result.

-            * this function will be used for slicing the input sequence
+            - this function will be used for slicing the input sequence

     - then in the mergesort function, use the `single` and `null` function to judge if the sequence is sliced.